Generalising rate heterogeneity across sites in statistical phylogenetics: Phylogenetic models of sequence evolution

-and $p(c_j \mid \alpha)$ is the $\mathrm{Gam}(\alpha, \alpha)$ density function evaluated at $c_j$.
+where $p(c_j \mid \alpha)$ is the $\mathrm{Gam}(\alpha, \alpha)$ density function evaluated at $c_j$.
 The single parameter $\alpha$ determines the manner and extent to which the scaling factors differ across sites.
-We refer to models in which a baseline rate matrix is transformed according to~\eqref{eq:Q_j_lin} as \textit{linear across site heterogeneity} (LASH) models.
+We refer to models in which a baseline rate matrix is transformed according to~\eqref{eq:Q_j_lin} as \textit{linear across-site heterogeneity} (LASH) models.
 In order to simplify computation, the (continuous) gamma density $p(c_j \mid \alpha)$ is typically replaced by a discrete approximation with $K_c$ categories, most often $K_c=4$ \citep[][]{Yan94}.
 In a Bayesian setting, this numerical integration strategy may seem less natural than using data augmentation during MCMC and sampling the $c_j$.
 However, the discretisation allows much more caching of intermediate likelihood calculations which can substantially speed up computational inference.

-In this model, the rate matrix at each site is simply a linearly scaled version of some underlying base matrix $\matr{Q}$.
+In this model, the rate matrix at each site is simply a linearly scaled version of some underlying normalised baseline $\matr{Q}$.
 The transformation does not affect the theoretical stationary distribution, defined as the solution of $\vect{\pi} \matr{Q} = \vect{0}\transpose$, or, in the class of reversible models, the ratios of the exchangeability parameters.
-In the following section we generalise this model to allow the rate matrix at each site to be a \emph{quadratic} function of the base matrix, which depends on the values of \emph{two} parameters.
-This allows the patterns of substitution, as well as the overall substitution rate, to vary between sites.
+In the following section we generalise this model to allow the rate matrix at each site to be a more flexible \emph{quadratic} function of the base matrix, which depends on the values of \emph{two} parameters.
+This transformation preserves the stationary distribution but allows the rankings of the instantaneous rates of change to vary between sites.
+The resulting model can be interpreted biologically as one which allows variation in the selective coefficients of different types of point mutation at a site, in addition to variation in the overall selective constraints across sites.